huqy/deep_learning_workshops/README.md

 # UCLA OARC Deep Learning Workshop Series
 [![MIT license](https://img.shields.io/badge/License-MIT-blue.svg)](https://huqy.github.io/deep_learning_workshops/LICENSE.md)

 This folder contains the slides in PDFs and colab demos for the "Learning Deep Learning" lectures hosted by UCLA OARC.
-The course contents are updated for Fall 2022
+The course contents are updated for Winter 2023

 #### Introduction to Neural Networks